KashmirLb/Atelier-Gerbrand/README.md

  - https://swiperjs.com/swiper-api
  - https://formspree.io

-The rest of the code was written by the author.
+The rest of the code was written from scratch by the author.

 The project was completed in aproximately 1 month (part time).